kcao22/formula_1_racing/README.md

 ## Project Goals
  - Follow SDLC best practices (OOP, Continuous Integration, Logging) and build a robust, fault-tolerant pipeline.
+ - Create wrapper classes for reuseable and user friendly extract and load processes.
- - Explore, design, and implement Terraform IaC with AWS Cloud Computing Services.
+ - Explore, design, and implement Terraform IaC configurations with AWS Cloud Computing Services.
  - Automate and orchestrate modern data pipeline infrastructure with Apache Airflow.

 ## Libraries and Resources Used